-- The City is required to mitigate and compensate damage to dune vegetation so as to provide, when compared to the pre-existing dune vegetation, an equal or greater area of vegetative cover, an equal or greater degree of protection against damage to natural resources, and an equal or greater degree of protection against flood and erosion damage and other nuisance conditions to adjacent properties.7 - The restored dunes and dune vegetation must be continuous with any surrounding naturally formed dunes and must approximate the natural position, contour, volume, elevation and vegetative cover of any naturally formed dunes in the restoration area.8 - The City is required to conduct mitigation and compensation efforts continuously until the repaired, rehabilitated, and restored dunes and dune vegetation are equal or superior to the pre-existing dune vegetation.
-These efforts shall include preservation and maintenance of restoration activities pending completion of mitigation.9 - The City shall determine a mitigation or compensation project complete when the dune restoration project's position, contour, volume, elevation, and vegetative cover matches or exceeds the surrounding naturally formed dunes.10 - The City shall be deemed to have failed to achieve mitigation and compensation if a 1:1 ratio has not been achieved within three years after beginning mitigation and compensation efforts.
-11 - The City shall provide written notification to the GLO after determining that mitigation and compensation is complete.
+and an equal or greater degree of protection against flood and erosion damage and other nuisance conditions to adjacent properties.11

+- The restored dunes and dune vegetation must be continuous with any surrounding naturally formed dunes and must approximate the natural position, contour, volume, elevation, vegetative cover, and sediment content of any naturally formed dunes in the restoration area.12 - The City is required to conduct mitigation and compensation efforts continuously until the repaired, rehabilitated, and restored dunes and dune vegetation are equal or superior to the preexisting dunes and dune vegetation.
+These efforts shall include preservation and maintenance pending completion of mitigation.13 The City shall be deemed to have failed to achieve mitigation and compensation if a 1:1 ratio has not been achieved within three years after beginning mitigation and compensation efforts.14 - The City shall determine a mitigation or compensation project complete when the dune restoration project's position, contour, volume, elevation, and vegetative cover matches or exceeds the surrounding naturally formed dunes.15 - The City shall provide written notification to the GLO after determining that mitigation and compensation is complete.
 The GLO encourages the City to contact the GLO as soon as they believe the compensation project is complete.
-The GLO may conduct a field inspection to verify compliance.
-12
+The GLO may conduct a field inspection to verify compliance.16